semaphoreci/docs/docs/account-management/startup-plan.md

 ---
-Description: This page contains all the details regarding the Semaphore Startup plan, including pricing, machines available, and features that are included in the plan.
+Description: This page contains all the details regarding the Semaphore Startup plan, including pricing, available machines, and the features that are included in the plan.
 ---

 # Startup plan

 The Startup plan is suitable for a wide range of organizations, whether you're just starting your CI/CD journey or growing your team.
-This plan offers a flexible solution that accommodates the needs of different organizations.
+This plan represents a flexible solution that accommodates the needs of different types of organizations.

-With a **$10 subscription fee**, you get access to the necessary resources to get started.
-This plan operates on a usage-based pricing model, allowing you to easily scale your CI/CD operations without any limitations on machine minutes or team members.
+With a **$10 subscription fee**, you get access to the resources you need to get started.
+This plan operates on a usage-based pricing model, allowing you to easily scale your CI/CD operations without any limitations on machine minutes or number of team members.

 ## Subscription